Scarecrowsama/typescript-node-mongo-boilerplate/readme.md

 ## Documentation

-Have a look at the docs folder where there is more detail about every feature, including versions, scripts, tests and useful tips!
+Have a look at the docs folder where there is more detail about every feature, including scripts, tests and useful tips!